-Resource Mitigation Measures for the Action Alternatives to Alt.
-2 Alt.
-3 Minimize or Prevent Adverse Impacts to Park Resources Redevelop Crane Flat Henness Ridge Campus (restore CF) Vegetation Also see Appendix C for standard Best Management Practices, and Yosemite National Park Invasive Plant Management Plan measures to prevent introduction or spread of invasive species during construction and operations.
-X X Vegetation salvage, seed collection, and revegetation shall be implemented by the park as defined in the Revegetation Plan. Х х The landscape design contractors will consult with park botanists to ensure local stock and appropriate native species are used in the landscaping plan.
-The park will develop and implement a monitoring plan to ensure successful revegetation, maintain plantings, and replace unsuccessful plant materials.
-X X The park will monitor and remove invasive species at the project area(s) for a period of four years post construction in accordance with the Invasive Plant Management Plan, and Restoration and Revegetation plan.
-X Х The design contractor will work closely with the park forester and biologists to minimize tree removal in campus design and as part of construction, and limit tree removal after construction, to hazard trees (see also R, T, and E mitigation measures).
-X X Wildlife The park biologists will establish 500-foot buffer zones of no-activity around any active nest sites found in or around the campus during the breeding season, to avoid disruption.
-X X Large diameter logs, snags, and boulders will be retained on-site to maintain habitat for sensitive species and their prey. × х Prior to tree removal for construction, the park biologists will identify and flag valuable wildlife trees (especially snags) on and around campus, to retain as many of these trees as possible.
-Where large diameter trees are identified as safety hazards, the forester will work closely with the biologists, on a case-by case basis, to determine whether the tree can be modified and retained as a shorter, less hazardous tree for wildlife. Х x Park biologists will identify and notify YI staff and students, and park personnel to avoid any active nests or dens, and to employ quiet observation and travel near meadows and riparian areas. x Х A "Minimum Disturbance Protocol" applies for activities near meadows.
-Park biologists will work with YI to identify and establish appropriate areas for quiet meadow-side observations: x Х Noise will be restricted within 200 feet of meadows and riparian areas х х Visits by students and staff will be restricted to outside meadows; no activities will take place in the meadows themselves, other than NPS-directed restoration and Х Х monitoring.Resource specialists and YI will monitor for any new trail Х Х
+Resource Mitigation Measures for the Action Alternatives to Minimize or Prevent or Resolve Adverse Impacts to Park Resources Alt.
+2 Redevelop Crane Flat Alt.
+3 Henness Ridge Center (restore CF) successful revegetation, maintain plantings, and replace unsuccessful plant materials.
+The park will monitor and remove invasive species at the project area(s) for a period of four years post construction in accordance with the Invasive Plant Management Plan, and Restoration and Revegetation plan. Х Х The design contractor will work closely with the park forester and biologists to minimize tree removal in campus design and as part of construction, and limit tree removal after construction, to hazard trees (see also R, T, and E mitigation measures). х Х Wildlife The park biologists will establish 500-foot buffer zones of Х Х Wildlife no-activity around any active nest sites found in or around the campus during the breeding season, to avoid disruption.
+Large diameter logs, snags, and boulders will be retained onsite to maintain habitat for sensitive species and their prey. Х Х Prior to tree removal for construction, the park biologists will identify and flag valuable wildlife trees (especially snags) on and around campus, to retain as many of these trees as possible.
+Where large diameter trees are identified as safety hazards, the forester will work closely with the biologists, on a case-by case basis, to determine whether the tree can be modified and retained as a shorter, less hazardous tree for wildlife.
+X Х Park biologists will identify and notify YI staff and students, and park personnel to avoid any active nests or dens, and to employ quiet observation and travel near meadows and riparian areas. Х Х A "Minimum Disturbance Protocol" applies for activities near meadows.
+Park biologists will work with YI to identify and establish appropriate areas for quiet meadow-side observations: Х Х Noise will be restricted within 200 feet of meadows and riparian areas Х х Visits by students and staff will be restricted to outside meadows; no activities will take place in Х Х